cbrewster/ServoNavigation/readme.md

 # Servo Navigation Proposal
 ### Terminology
+ - **Constellation**: The thread that controls a collection of related web content.
+This could be thought of as an owner of a single tab in a tabbed web browser; it encapsulates session history, knows about all frames in a frame tree, and is the owner of the pipeline for each contained frame.
+(See [Servo Glossary](https://github.com/servo/servo/blob/master/docs/glossary.md))

+ - **Pipeline**: A unit encapsulating a means of communication with the script, layout, and renderer threads for a particular document.
+Each pipeline has a globally-unique id which can be used to access it from the constellation.
+(See [Servo Glossary](https://github.com/servo/servo/blob/master/docs/glossary.md))

  - **Frame**: A web page including pages in iframes.
 Stores session history.

  The session history for a `Frame` is stored in 3 parts